Fraunhofer-SIT/charra/man/attester.1.md

 * **-p**, **\--psk**:

     Enable DTLS protocol with PSK.
-By default the key 'Charra DTLS Key' and hint 'Charra Attester' are used.
+By default, the key 'CHARRA DTLS Key' and hint 'CHARRA Attester' are used.

 * **\--psk-key=KEY**: